 Places to visit in Kinnaur Valley

-Once you enter the gate of Kinnaur Valley, the daunting mountains welcome you and a kind of an adventure begins.
+Once you enter the gate of Kinnaur Valley, the daunting mountains welcome you, and a kind of adventure begins.
 The drop around the roads gets higher and higher.
 The roads start to deteriorate and soon becomes a dirt track.
-Each and every tourist attraction places in Kinnaur is much closer to nature than being commercialized towns of lower Himachal.
+Every tourist attraction places in Kinnaur is much closer to nature than being commercialized towns of lower Himachal.

 About 120 odd KMs before the Indo-Tibet border, lies one of the most beautiful and romantic valleys in Kinnaur district of Himachal Pradesh, Sangla Valley or otherwise also known as Baspa Valley which houses a major village by the name Sangla.

-Sangla is about 16 KMs diversion towards right from Karcham which is at Hindustan Tibet Highway going towards Kaza from Shimla Sangla Valley is surrounded by thick forest slopes and offers lovely views of the high mountains surrounding it.
+Sangla is about 16 km diversion towards right from Karcham, which is at Hindustan Tibet Highway going towards Kaza from Shimla Sangla Valley is surrounded by thick forest slopes and offers lovely views of the high mountains surrounding it.
 Recently, various beautiful meadows in this valley (such as Rakcham meadow) have become very popular among shooting various film scenes and advertisements too.

 You can read our detailed travel guide of Sangla Valley.